rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 >* **The Zebra OTG implementation lacks Session Request Protocol (SRP) and Host Negotiation Protocol (HNP)**, portions of the spec that allow connected devices to control power consumption and switch dynamically between host and client modes.

->* **Printing via USB from a cradled device is possible by inserting an OTG micro A connector to the cradle** and connecting the USB Mini-B end to the printer.
+>* **Printing via USB from a cradled device is possible by inserting an OTG micro A connector to the cradle** and connecting the USB-B (or mini-B) end to the printer.

 >* **OTG supports direct USB connections only**; the use of USB hubs is not supported by the OTG spec.
 <br>